ayahariri/Reading-Notes/README.md

 ### D. Images/Links

-Adding images is very important in bringing your web page to life, by adding hints of color as well as visuals for your readers.
+Adding images is VERY important in bringing your web page to life, by adding hints of color as well as visuals for your readers.
 ![beach](https://conradhotels3.hilton.com/resources/media/ch/PPTBNCI/en_US/img/shared/full_page_image_gallery/main/CN_resortext_700x525_FitToBoxSmallDimension_Center.jpg)

  Links will help your reader go from one page to a specific page where they would get more information depending on the context, for this example I will link a website for the best resorts in Bora Bora